Make an Enquiry!!

 Traditionally, it had been administered to induce a soothing and calming effect on a person with reduced oxidative stress.
 The production of ashwagandha roots in India is more than 2000 to 2,500 tonnes per year.

-Ashwagandha has Vat and kapha calming property & been widely believed for many centuries to have aphrodisiac properties and people used it as a medication to improve vitality and fertility.
-It was also observed that Ashwagandha increased the red blood cell, white blood cell, and platelets count as a haemopoetic agent.
+Ashwagandha has Vat and Kapha calming property & been widely believed for many centuries to have aphrodisiac properties and people used it as a medication to improve vitality and fertility.
+It was also observed that Ashwagandha increased the red blood cell, white blood cell, and platelets count as a haemopoietic agent.